What is Amazon EMR?

-With Amazon Elastic MapReduce (Amazon EMR) you can analyze and process vast amounts of data.
+With Amazon EMR (Amazon EMR) you can analyze and process vast amounts of data.
 It does this by distributing the computational work across a cluster of virtual servers running in the Amazon cloud.
 The cluster is managed using an open-source framework called Hadoop.

 Hadoop uses a distributed processing architecture called MapReduce in which a task is mapped to a set of servers for processing.
 The results of the computation performed by those servers is then reduced down to a single output set.
 One node, designated as the master node, controls the distribution of tasks.
 The following diagram shows a Hadoop cluster with the master node directing a group of slave nodes which process the data.

 Amazon EMR has made enhancements to Hadoop and other open-source applications to work seamlessly with AWS.
 For example, Hadoop clusters running on Amazon EMR use EC2 instances as virtual Linux servers for the master and slave nodes, Amazon S3 for bulk storage of input and output data, and CloudWatch to monitor cluster performance and raise alarms.
 You can also move data into and out of DynamoDB using Amazon EMR and Hive.
 All of this is orchestrated by Amazon EMR control software that launches and manages the Hadoop cluster.
 This process is called an Amazon EMR cluster.